 Jinx Bound is a powerful tale of alien magic, military corruption, human nature and the will to survive.

 ‘The narrative’s hectic pace leaves the reader hungry for the next instalment as the story unfolds with some surprising twists.
 Just when the reader thinks the story might drift into a predictable avenue, Stone turns up the heat and surprises us with a sucker-punch.’
 Starburst about Jinx Town

-The final part in a trilogy of high-impact science-fiction horror novels.
-With a cover image by award winning science fiction and fantasy artist Jim Burns.
+The final book in an acclaimed trilogy of high-impact science-fiction horror novels.
+With a cover image by award-winning science-fiction and fantasy artist Jim Burns.

 234pp.
 6×9 format paperback novel.